 - GP’s are mostly not trained in menopause and hormones.

-- You need to do your own research.
+- If you decided to give try to the product like Estrovera, then you need to do your own research.

 - You will invariably be offered treatment only for the symptoms you present with at the doctor’s surgery and no one will assess the bigger menopause picture with you.